 Levi’s have cooperated with several marketplaces around the world including Amazon and Lazada, to design their own store.
 Featuring the latest collections, promotions and product lines with a unique design, this strategy has helped Levi’s take full advantage of having their own independent store design as well as the traffic offered by popular marketplace.

 Elsewhere, Danone, a French FMCG company, teamed with Lazada Group in order to build a series of online stores for Southeast Asia, with the Thailand store expected first in December.
 This joint venture moves beyond just simple e-commerce, also offering parents advice and information on the growth, development and nutritional needs of their children.
-Thanks to Lazada’s digital platforms, it is quick and simple to provide convenient ordering solutions, personalised services and exclusive content in collaboration with Danone.
+Thanks to Lazada’s digital platforms, it is quick and simple to provide convenient ordering solutions, personalized services and exclusive content in collaboration with Danone.

 With the popularity of online marketplaces in the region, brands will increasingly move towards these sites, while looking for ways to develop their own personalized pages as a means to stand out from their competition.